 Where once stood a vineyard and date palm grove sprouted several of the mid-century modern buildings that still stand in the middle of the Palm Desert Campus today.
 In the fall of 1962, College of the Desert welcomed more than 500 students.
-The college proudly graduated its first three students the following June.
-Less than two years later, on June 7, 1964, COD handed out 19 diplomas at its first complete graduation ceremony.
-In May 2017, more than 1,200 Roadrunners graduated.
+The College proudly graduated its first three students the following June.
+Less than two years later, on June 7, 1964, the College handed out 19 diplomas at its first complete graduation ceremony.

-And in Fall 2016, the college expanded yet again, adding a western Coachella Valley campus in Desert Hot Springs at the Edward L. Wenzlaff Education Center.
-To provide greater access to college courses in the west valley, the college opened a temporary Palm Springs Campus in January 2018.
-Classes are also offered at Cathedral City, Desert Hot Springs, Palm Springs and Rancho Mirage high schools.
+In fall 2016, the College expanded yet again, adding a western Coachella Valley campus in Desert Hot Springs at the Edward L. Wenzlaff Education Center.
+To provide greater access to college courses in the west valley, the College opened a temporary Palm Springs Campus in January 2018.
+The College also frequently partners with the three local Unified School Districts to offer classes on high school campuses.

 In November 2016, Coachella Valley voters overwhelmingly supported the College’s request for a $577.8 million construction bond to further its growth.
 This funding will build a permanent Palm Springs Campus that is truly shaping up to be "Like No Place Else."
 The site will serve as a regional workforce innovation center, where students can learn and train for jobs and careers in the areas of digital media and film; hospitality and culinary arts; healthcare; and sustainability.
 This campus represents an unprecedented opportunity for our students, business partners and community residents.